Overview of Spark Architecture & Spark Streaming

 Overview of Spark Architecture

 If implemented the right way, Spark streaming guarantees zero data loss.
 In this blog, we would be talking about achieving zero data loss in future blog entries.
-Spark is the execution engine for Spark Streaming, Apache Spark: A look under the Hood gives an overview of Spark Architecture and How Spark Works.
+Spark is the execution engine for Spark Streaming, Apache Spark: A look under the Hood gives an overview of Spark Streaming Architecture and How Spark Works.

 Let’s dive deeper to see how Spark Streaming accomplishes these things and what goes on under the hood.